luciadeveloper/poketheme/readme.txt

 == Next ==

 - Pokemon post properties Primary and Secondary type of Pokemon could be a category.
-- Fix: When creating 3 new pokemons, I assumed they are different.
+- When creating 3 new pokemons, I assumed they are different.
 There is a small chance of getting the same pokemon twice, as I am using the PHP function rand().
 SOLVED
 - CPT template styles.
 The Attacs table needs a way to make it shorter.
 A fixed height with a scroll inside for example. (max-height: 200px; overflow: scroll; display: block;)
 - Pokemons archive page filter
 - When creating a new Pokemon post, check there is no other Pokemon post with the same info (could be only a check on the name) SOLVED
 - This functionality could be in a plugin so it is easier to add to any WordPress website.
+- Fix: The permision callback in register_rest_route does not work properly in this code.